tus/tus-resumable-upload-protocol/protocol.md

 #### OPTIONS

-An `OPTIONS` request MAY be used to gather information about the current configuration of the Server.
-A 204 response MUST contain the `Tus-Version`.
-It MAY include `Tus-Extension` and `Tus-Max-Size` headers.
+An `OPTIONS` request MAY be used to gather information about the Server's current configuration.
+A successful response indicated by the `204 No Content` status MUST contain the `Tus-Version` header.
+It MAY include the `Tus-Extension` and `Tus-Max-Size` headers.

-The Client SHOULD NOT include `Tus-Resumable` in the request and the Server MUST discard it.
+The Client SHOULD NOT include the `Tus-Resumable` header in the request and the Server MUST discard it.

 ##### Example